shimchu/Apl27032024/README.md

  - The Jupyter notebook implementation in ipynb format
  - Any addtional results (images, text)
  - Data Required to run the script
+ - A guide to running the script locally on the reader's machine

+Addtionally, there are also zip files containing the entire assignment and one big APL2703 zip file with all the assignments uploaded in this repo.